IBM hammer printers

 IBM developed, manufactured and sold hammer-based impact printers that used either type bars, a chain, a train, or a band to create printed output from 1959 till 1999, replacing the older print drum technology,.
 Over the course of this time they produced a wide variety of these line printers.
 This article will detail the most significant ones.
 Note that while IBM initially described band printers as belt printers, they are effectively the same thing.

 Note the acronym lpm used throughout this article stands for lines per minute, being a measure of print speed.
 In general the maximum lpm for a printer is based on the use of a repeating set of 48 characters, referred to as a character set.

 Chain and train printers

-The printers are listed here in the ordered they were announced.
+The printers are listed here in the order they were announced.

 IBM 1403

 Released in 1959, the IBM 1403 Model 1 is the first hammer based printer produced by IBM.
 It uses type slugs on a chain and is the first IBM printer to do so.

 In 1967 the IBM 1403 Model N1 is the first IBM printer to use a train rather than a chain.
 This change is made because it is not possible to achieve higher speeds using a chain.
 It is called a train as the print slugs move inside a machined track, resembling rail-road cars.